dortania/dortania.github.io/topbar/a-about.markdown

 * [Wireless Buyers Guide](https://wifi.dortania.ml/)
   * Check if your Wi-Fi card is supported.
 * [Anti-Hardware Buyers Guide](https://hardware.dortania.ml/)
-  * Overall guide on what to avoid and what pitfalls your hardware may hit
+  * Overall guide on what to avoid and what pitfalls your hardware may hit.

 # Installation Guides